lfit/itpol/kernel-developer-pgp-guide.md

 #### Extending key expiration date

-The master key we created has the default expiration date of 2 years from the date of creation.
+The master key has the default expiration date of 2 years from the date of creation.
 This is done both for security reasons and to make obsolete keys eventually disappear from keyservers.

 To extend the expiration on your key by a year from current date, just run: